Leaflet/Leaflet/CONTRIBUTING.md

  * Include **browser, OS and Leaflet version** info in the description.
  * Create a **simple test case** that demonstrates the bug (e.g. using [Leaflet plunker](http://leafletjs.com/edit.html)).
  * Check whether the bug can be reproduced in **other browsers**.
- * Check if the bug occurs in the stable version, master, or both.
+ * Check if the bug occurs in the stable version, main, or both.
- * *Bonus tip:* if the bug only appears in the master version but the stable version is fine, use `git bisect` to find the exact commit that introduced the bug.
+ * *Bonus tip:* if the bug only appears in the main version but the stable version is fine, use `git bisect` to find the exact commit that introduced the bug.

 If you just want some help with your project,